SVGreg/gptme-console/README.md

 - A current session must be selected (using `--start` or `--use`) before asking session questions
 - Session names must be unique
+- Session questions are limited to 30 words

 ## License